commons-app/apps-android-commons/README.md

 # Upload to Commons #

-Upload pictures from your Android phone/tablet to Wikimedia Commons!
+Upload pictures from your Android phone/tablet to Wikimedia Commons.

-Community-maintained app, independant from the Wikimedia Foundation.
-Volunteers welcome!
+Initially started by the Wikimedia Foundation, this app is now maintained by volunteers.
+Anyone is welcome to improve it, just choose among the [open issues](https://github.com/nicolas-raoul/apps-android-commons/issues) and send us a pull request :-)

 ## Build Requirements ##